* Wealth management leads other units in profit, revenue

 Corp reported huge flows of assets into brokerage

-accounts at the end of 2012 but very restrained trading.
-Morgan
+accounts in the second half of 2012, but restrained trading.

-Stanley said its total client assets in wealth management at
+Morgan Stanley said its total client assets in wealth management

-year-end were up 8 percent from a year earlier to $1.8 trillion,
+at year-end were up 8 percent from a year earlier to $1.8

-with 32 percent of the total in fee-based accounts that produce
+trillion, with 32 percent in fee-based accounts that produce

 Morgan Stanley as a whole beat analysts' profit forecasts,

-combining the strong wealth results with strong trading revenue
+combining the strong wealth results with rising trading revenue

 and falling compensation costs.
-Its shares jumped 6 percent in
+Its shares were up 7.5 percent